ceciliacloud/Project-13-MEAN-stack-implementation/Readme.md

 ```bash
 vim index.html
 ```
-- Copy and paste the code below into index.html file
+- Copy and paste the code below into the `index.html` file

 ```bash
 <!DOCTYPE html>